-Q: If I vote prior to the 2023 Annual Meeting, can I still gain access to and participate in the 2023 Annual Meeting if I so choose?
+Q: If I vote prior to the 2023 Annual Meeting, can I still gain access to and participate in the 2023 Annual Meeting and vote at the 2023 Annual Meeting if I so choose?

 A: Yes.
 If you are a shareholder of record, voting in advance of the 2023 Annual Meeting will not limit your right to vote at the virtual 2023 Annual Meeting if you so choose.